facebook/react-native-website/docs/performance.md

 One case for using this is animating in a modal (sliding down from top and fading in a translucent overlay) while initializing and perhaps receiving responses for several network requests, rendering the contents of the modal, and updating the view where the modal was opened from.
 See the [Animations guide](animations.md) for more information about how to use `LayoutAnimation`.

+**Caveats:**

+- `LayoutAnimation` only works for fire-and-forget animations ("static" animations) -- if it must be interruptible, you will need to use [`Animated`](animated.md).

+### Moving a view on the screen (scrolling, translating, rotating) drops UI thread FPS

 This is especially true on Android when you have text with a transparent background positioned on top of an image, or any other situation where alpha compositing would be required to re-draw the view on each frame.
 You will find that enabling `renderToHardwareTextureAndroid` can help with this significantly.
 For iOS, `shouldRasterizeIOS` is already enabled by default.

-**Caveats:**

-- `LayoutAnimation` only works for fire-and-forget animations ("static" animations) -- if it must be interruptible, you will need to use [`Animated`](animated.md).
+Be careful not to overuse this or your memory usage could go through the roof.
+Profile your performance and memory usage when using these props.
+If you don't plan to move a view anymore, turn this property off.

 ### Animating the size of an image drops UI thread FPS